ZhijunWang1991/michaelwang.cloud/content/about.md

 ---
-title: About me
+title: About
 author: Robert Ford
-date: '2017-08-06'
+date: '2019-05-31'
 ---

-This qebsite is a practice of R markdown.
+This website is a practice of R markdown.